No Sub Heading Here

 MLTs can also be found in medical research and public health facilities and pharmaceutical labs.
 Their duties include setting up and sanitizing labs, preparing specimens, matching blood compatibility for transfusion, isolating and identifying pathogens and analyzing tissue and fluid samples, all with the aid of sophisticated equipment including microscopes, cell counters and automated analyzers.
 The accurate recording of data is a critical element of their performance.
 As their career progresses, MLTs might specialize in areas such as microbiology, hematology, blood banking, immunology or molecular diagnostics to name a few.
 MLTs in hospital settings are scheduled on all three shifts.

-Medical laboratory technicians typically need an associate’s degree or a postsecondary certificate from a medical laboratory technician program.
+Medical laboratory technicians typically need an associate's degree or a postsecondary certificate from a medical laboratory technician program.
 Some states and many employers require MLTs to be licensed.
-They can become licensed by attending an accredited Associate’s Degree program of at least 60 semester hours of medical laboratory technician education and then sitting for an exam offered by the Board of Certification of the American Society of Clinical Pathology.
+They can become licensed by attending an accredited Associate's Degree program of at least 60 semester hours of medical laboratory technician education and then sitting for an exam offered by the Board of Certification of the American Society of Clinical Pathology.
 MLTs can further their careers through a host of specialty certifications.
-After completing a Bachelor of Science Degree in Medical Technology, they can sit for the Medical Lab Scientist/Technologist exam.
+After completing a Bachelor of Science Degree in Medical Technology

 MLTs must be competent in math and science, capable in the use of technology and detail oriented.
 They work closely with needles and precise equipment so manual dexterity is an important trait as is physical stamina.